Tax Abatement Incentives

 The City of Pittsburgh offers a variety of tax abatement incentives for commercial or residential developers including LERTA, Act 42 and Visitability.

 Abatement of City, County and School taxes may be available for commercial or residential renovations or redevelopment projects in the City of Pittsburgh.
 Program eligibility requirements include project type, size of project, and location.
-This page was last updated March 4, 2019.

-Please note that information contained on this website and any comments or information provided by the URA are provided solely for general informational purposes and does not constitute legal, accounting, or tax advice.
+Information contained on this website and any comments or information provided by the URA are provided solely for general informational purposes and does not constitute legal, accounting, or tax advice.
 Please contact your own attorney, accountant, or tax professional with any specific questions related to tax abatements.

 The attached chart outlines all seven programs, including the eligibility requirements and the amount of tax benefit for each program.
 Staff at the URA can work with you to determine which program(s) are applicable to your specific project.